Dayvdallyson/Dayvdallyson/README.md

 # Hi there, I'm Dayvd Allyson 👋

-I'm a passionate **Full-Stack Developer** currently working with **Next.js, TypeScript, React, TailwindCSS** for frontend and **Django** for backend development.
+I'm a **Full-Stack Developer** currently working with **Next.js, TypeScript, React, TailwindCSS** for frontend and **Django** for backend development.
 I love building scalable applications, focusing on clean code, great UX, and impactful products.

 ---